Why frustrating digital experiences matter (and how FullStory's digital experience analytics can help)

 What online behaviors signal user frustration?
 While yelling, keyboard pounding, mouse slamming, exasperated muttering, and making obscene gestures at the computer screen (or mobile device) are all clear signs of frustration, they're not capable of being captured in session replay.
 However, frustration can be signaled to FullStory through on-screen behaviors—things like excessive clicking on specific elements or mouse thrashing, to name only two examples.

 Mining session replay data for signals of customer frustration is the frontier for customer experience analytics and signals are still being researched and tested.
-To date (as of late-2017), FullStory indexes five types of customer frustration signals, including Rage Clicks, Dead Clicks, Error Clicks, Form Abandonment, and Thrashing mouse.
+FullStory indexes five types of customer frustration signals, including Rage Clicks, Dead Clicks, Error Clicks, Form Abandonment, and Thrashing mouse.

 What are Rage Clicks?

 Rage Clicks occur when users rapid-fire click (or tap) on your site or app.
 Rage clicking is the digital equivalent of cursing to release frustration.